François de Balsac: Ligueur

 In 1582 he was elevated to conseiller d’ État giving him a role in state policy.

 With the death of the king's brother in July 1584, the Lorraine family took the opportunity to found a new Catholic ligue in opposition to the succession of the Protestant Navarre.
-Having founded their ligue in the latter part of the year, and allied with Felipe II of España the ligue declared itself in revolt in March 1585.
-The duke of Guise opened hostilities by taking control of Châlons, meanwhile his brother Mayenne captured Dijon and Auxerre and cousin Mercœur rose up in Bretagne.
+Having founded their ligue in the latter part of the year, and allied with Philip II of Spain the ligue declared itself in revolt in March 1585.
+The duke of Guise opened hostilities by taking control of Châlons, meanwhile his brother Mayenne captured Dijon and Auxerre and cousin Mercœur rose up in Brittany.
 Allies of the family participated in the campaign, among them La Châtre who brought over his control of Bourges to the rebel cause, and Entragues who brought the city of Orléans into the ligueur camp.
 Entragues would be confronted by the duke of Montpensier near Orléans and would be driven back by the prince.
 Entrenching himself in the city he would greet the royalist troops with cannon fire and successfully rebuff Montpensier from taking the citadel on 21 April.
 Soon thereafter Marshal Aumont would be tasked with confronting Entragues, however he would be diverted to Gien.
 Entragues had moved out Orléans and joined forces with the ligueur La Châtre and Brissac to besiege the Protestant held town. Épernon was dispatched to relieve Gien and left Paris to that effect on 30 May, successfully driving away the ligueur army without battle on 3 June.

 Elsewhere the ligue would find more notable successes.
 As the ligue army grew to a greater size, Henri was forced to the negotiating table, and conceded to the ligue in July, offering surety towns, outlawing Protestantism and agreeing to make war against his (now former) heir Navarre.